Syria women's national football team: Nicknames

 Syria women's national football team has been known and nicknamed as "Nosour Qasioun (Qasioun Eagles)".

 Kits and crest

-Syria women's national football team wears red shirts with red shorts and red socks, following the tradition of the Syria men's team.
+Syria women's national football team wears green shirts with green shorts and green socks, following the tradition of the Syria men's team.
 The current change kit is all white.
 Like all SFA squads, the women's national team is supplied by Jako, which had provided and specifically designed current female football jersey since 2022.

 Results and fixtures

 The following is a list of match results in the last 12 months, as well as any future matches that have been scheduled.